cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

         start: scripts/start.ps1
 {{< /gsHighlight >}}

-This will execute `start.ps1` using the PowerShell console application in the script's execution environment.
+This executes `start.ps1` using the PowerShell console application in the script's execution environment.

 ## Hello World Example
-For a more complete usage example, check out our [Hello World]({{< field "hello_world_example_link" >}}) example.
+For a more complete usage example, see the [Hello World]({{< field "hello_world_example_link" >}}) example.

 # Operation Inputs

-The script plugin supports passing node template operation inputs as environment variables which will be available in the script's execution environment.
+The Script plugin supports passing node template operation inputs as environment variables that are available in the script's execution environment.
-Complex data structures such as dictionaries and lists will be JSON encoded when exported as environment variables.
+Complex data structures such as dictionaries and lists will be JSON-encoded when exported as environment variables.

 In the following example, the `port` input set for the `start` operation will be available as a `port` environment variable within the `start.sh` script: